hneemann/Digital/README.md

 - Many examples: From a transmission gate D-flip-flop to a complete (simple) MIPS-like single cycle CPU.
 - Fast-run mode to perform a simulation without updating the GUI.
   A simple processor can be clocked at 100kHz.
-- Display of LST files when executing assembly programs within such a processor.
 - Simple remote TCP interface which  e.g. allows an [assembler IDE](https://github.com/hneemann/Assembler) to control the simulator.
 - Direct export of JEDEC files which you can flash to a [GAL16v8](http://www.atmel.com/devices/ATF16V8C.aspx) or a [GAL22v10](http://www.atmel.com/devices/ATF22V10C.aspx).
 These chips are somewhat outdated (introduced in 1985!) but